 - keep it as far away from training as possible.

 - keep it as far away from sleep as possible.

 - consume always in moderation.

 - if you count calories and do not have much room of freedom: chose rather dry wines and spirits as they have the least calories.

 - be aware that alcohol affects hunger and impulse control: plan wisely by having a healthy protein-dense meal ready at home or saving up calories before.

-This is the last article of 2018.
-I hope you enjoyed it and I am looking forward to read your thoughts in the comment section below.
+I hope you enjoyed the article and I am looking forward to read your thoughts in the comment section below.

 One thought on “Alcohol in a Health Conscious Lifestyle”